isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 When subnets belong to a shared network, the classification applies to subnet selection but not to pools; that is, a pool in a subnet limited to a particular class can still be used by clients which do not belong to the class, if the pool they are expected to use is exhausted.
-So the limit on access based on class information is also available at the pool level within a subnet: see :ref:`classification-pools`.
+The limit on access based on class information is also available at the pool level within a subnet: see :ref:`classification-pools`.
 This is useful when segregating clients belonging to the same subnet into